RichardBrown384/mostly-incomplete-mips-jit-tutorial/README.md

 In this example we introduce a simplified MIPS processor and introduce what is called a _threaded interpreter_.
 This is to say we do a single pass over the instructions and simply call the underlying interpreted function.

 ### Example 4
-In this example we now attempt to re-implement one of the simpler instructions directly by reading and writing the guest registers too and from RAM.
+In this example we now attempt to re-implement one of the simpler instructions directly by reading and writing the guest registers to and from RAM.

 ## References